 There are a lot of great credit cards out there.
-Personally I have 21 at the moment, and have four cards that I most use for my everyday spend.
+Personally, I have over two dozen at the moment.
 While I know some people are like me in terms of how many cards they have, I know other people say “I don’t want that many cards, I could never keep track of them.
 Give me a simpler strategy.”

-In this post I wanted to share what I’d consider to be the single best credit card duo that earns you big rewards and gets you great benefits, all while keeping annual fees to a minimum.
-If I could just have a total of two credit cards, these are the ones I’d get.
+In this post, I wanted to share what I’d consider to be the single best credit card duo that earns you big rewards and gets you great benefits, all while keeping annual fees to a minimum.
+If you’re looking for a simple yet rewarding travel rewards credit card strategy, this is for you.

-On its own, I don’t consider the Chase Freedom Unlimited® to be that great.
+On its own, I don’t consider the Chase Freedom Unlimited® (review) to be that great.
 The card earns 1.5x points per dollar spent, and each point can be redeemed for a penny, so it essentially offers a return of 1.5%.
-If that’s how you’re using the card then there are better options, like the Citi® Double Cash Card, which offers 1% cash back on every purchase, plus an additional 1% cash back when you pay for those purchases.

-But there’s a way to unlock more value from the Chase Freedom Unlimited®.
-If you have the card in conjunction with a card that accrues Ultimate Rewards points — specifically, the Chase Sapphire Preferred® Card, Chase Sapphire Reserve® Card, or Ink Business Preferred℠ Credit Card — then you can convert the points earned on the Freedom Unlimited into Ultimate Rewards points at a 1:1 ratio.
+The good news is that there’s a way to unlock a lot more value from the Chase Freedom Unlimited®.
+If you have the card in conjunction with a card that accrues Ultimate Rewards points — specifically, the Chase Sapphire Preferred® Card (review), Chase Sapphire Reserve® Card (review), or Ink Business Preferred® Credit Card (review) — then you can convert the points earned on the Freedom Unlimited into Ultimate Rewards points at a 1:1 ratio.
 This can easily be done online for free, and it’s an instant process.

 - 3x points on dining and travel (with the Reserve)

 - 1.5x points on everything else (with the Freedom Unlimited)

 Earn 3x points on dining with the Sapphire Reserve

 But then you’d receive all kinds of other perks that make this a fabulously well-rounded combination: